Environment induced dynamical quantum phase transitions in two-qubit Rabi model

-In order to characterize the nature of this transition, in this Letter, we first analyze the thermodynamic properties of the system, employing the worldline quantum Monte Carlo (WLMC) method and density-matrix renormalization group (DMRG) \cite{gnote}.
-By increasing the qubits-oscillator interaction, we establish evidence of a non-perturbative Beretzinski-Kosterlitz-Thouless (BKT) QPT, observing a magnetization jump for values of the qubits-oscillator coupling where also qubits’ von Neumann entropy, and concurrence show clear signatures.
-This analysis pinpoints that the DQPT mirrors QPT features in non-equilibrium conditions.
-Indeed, singularities in the rate function start appearing for the same values of qubits-oscillator coupling where also QPT takes place.
+In order to characterize the nature of these transitions, in this Article, we first analyze the thermodynamic properties of the system, employing the worldline quantum Monte Carlo (WLMC) method, which is useful to compute mean values and correlation functions of the observables at imaginary times.
+Moreover, density-matrix renormalization group (DMRG) is useful to compute the ground state of the Hamiltonian as an MPS \cite{gnote}.
+In addition to the previously identified signatures detailed in Ref. \cite{de2023signatures}, our study fully characterizes this QPT through the bimodal nature of the magnetization distribution and the entanglement properties of qubits, such as von Neumann entropy and concurrence.
+This analysis pinpoints that the DQPTs mirror QPT features in non-equilibrium conditions.
+Singularities in the rate function begin to emerge, exhibiting similarities with integrable systems \cite{Heyl_PhysRevLett.110.135704,heyl2018dynamical,heyl2019dynamical,Zvyagin}, particularly for values of qubit-oscillator coupling that are close to those where also QPT occurs.
+Additionally, we explore the universality laws of DQPTs, examining the critical exponent of the rate function of the Loschmidt echo.
+We find two classes of universality, in contrast with the case of the equilibrium QPT.
+We indeed analyze both cases: when the two qubits ferromagnetically interact (covered in the main text) and when they do not (discussed in the Supplemental Material \cite{gnote}), finding significant differences in their behaviors related to the presence of interactions and entanglement.